MakeSchool-Tutorials/Peeved-Penguins-SpriteBuilder-Swift/P8-Levels-SpriteBuilder/content.md

 to have an unlimited amount of levels in our game.
 Therefore we don't want the game mechanics (shooting, collision detection, etc.) to be part of the levels.
-Otherwise we would be in big trouble if we wanted to change them, we'd need to apply the changes to every level.
+Otherwise we would be in big trouble if we wanted to change them -- we'd need to apply the changes to every level.

 This means we are not going to add the information about a level directly to our *Gameplay.ccb*.
 A better solution is to define an area